AnyChart/docs.anychart.com/Working_with_Data/Data_Sets.md

 ### Array of Objects

-This sample shows how to set data if it is organized as an **array of objects**:
+This sample shows how to set data if it is organized as an **array of objects**.
+Usually, mapping is not required, but if you use custom data fields, you need to [remap](#remapping) them.

 ```
 // create data